verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 The element ``<clocknetworks>`` contains three sub-elements that collectively describe the clock architecture: the wiring parameters ``<metal_layers>``, the clock distribution ``<clock_network>``, and the clock connectivity ``<clock_routing>``.

+    .. note:: The clock network architecture defined in this structure is assigned the fixed default name ``"clock_network"``.
+When the user wants to specify a net to be routed through the defined clock architecture using a :ref:`global routing constraints file <global_routing_constraints>`, the network name attribute in the constraint tag must be set to ``"clock_network"``.

 .. _clock_arch_example: